Frequently Asked Questions (FAQ) about Registration, Licensing and Certification with the U.S. Federal Maritime Commission (FMC)

 OTI LICENSE REQUIREMENTS AND TIMELINE

-- What do I need to get an OTI license approved? - A qualifying individual or "Q.I." with 3 years of verifiable industry experience and a background check to determine if applicant has the character to offer shipping services to the general public.
+• What are the OTI license requirements? - A qualifying individual or "Q.I." with 3 years of verifiable industry experience and a background check to determine if applicant has the character to offer shipping services to the general public.

-- How do I get a Tariff published? - Our compliance team has over 40 years of tariff publication experience and thousands of published tariffs for large and small companies.
+• How do I get a Tariff published? - Our compliance team has over 40 years of tariff publication experience and thousands of published tariffs for large and small companies and can structure and publish on your behalf.

-- Do I have to publish all my freight rates and make them public? - Yes, unless you take the "NRA" exemption if a NVOCC and keep in-house for FMC inspection for 5 years, or as a VOCC and offer a Service Contract filed with the FMC.
+• Do I have to publish all my freight rates and make them public? - Yes, unless as a NVOCC you invoke the "NRA" exemption and maintain the required 5 years of history for FMC inspection.
+As a VOCC, cargo moving under a Service Contract filed with the FMC avoids public disclosure.

-- What is a NVOCC Rate Arrangement or NRA? - A "NRA" is a concise, one-time price agreement that must be correctly constructed, updated as costs change and managed while cargo is being shipped.
+• What is a NRA Exemption? - A statement that NVOCC Rate Arrangements or NRAs will be used.
+NRAs are a concise, one-time price agreement that must be correctly constructed, updated and managed as costs change while cargo is being shipped.

-- Can you help with NRAs? - Yes, we can guide in the creation and construction of your NRA to meet all compliance standards.
+• Can DMS staff help with NRAs? - Yes, we have a significant amount of experience with NRAs and can guide in the creation and construction of your NRA to meet all regulatory compliance standards.

-- Are Bills of Lading required? - Yes, as all "common carriers" are required by international law to issue a Bill of Lading when providing shipping services to the general public.
+• Are Bills of Lading required? - Yes, as all non-vessel operating "common carriers" (NVOCCs) and vessel operating "common carriers" (VOCCs) are required by U.S. and international law to issue a Bill of Lading when providing shipping services to the general public (46 USC 30701).

 POST REGISTRATION REQUIREMENTS

-- Have any specific questions or need more information? - Reach out to us using any of the contact links below.
+• What if I have specific questions or need more information? - Please reach out to us using any of the contact links below to arrange a free introductory call or to schedule a meeting.